 Pruning Lemon Myrtle

 If using lemon myrtle as a screen or hedge then regular light pruning will be required to encourage dense growth.
 If growing as a feature tree then choose a specimen that has a single trunk and as the plant grows remove lower branches to create a “tree” shape.
 In general a light prune after flowering will keep the plant tidy but isn't always necessary.

 Lemon myrtle are usually easy to grow with few problems provided they have rich soil and enough moisture in summer.
 However keep an eye out for:

-- Sap sucking pests like scale, aphids or mites which weaken growth and can cause sooty mould.
-Control by spraying with eco-oil.
+- Aphids and mites can weaken growth and can also cause sooty mould.
+Control by spraying with OCP eco-oil.

 - Scale may appear but can be controlled with sprays of a horticultural oil.